mendhak/mendhak.github.io/posts/2024-07-28-networking-cheat-sheet.md

 curl -kv https://example.com
 ```

 Side note, it's also possible to request a web page through openssl.
-If you've noticed it hang after running a command (where you normally press Ctrl+C), it's waiting for you to send some input.
+Openssl noticeably seems to "hang" after running a command (where I'd normally press Ctrl+C).
+It's actually just waiting for input, because the server hasn't closed the connection.
 Try this out, use openssl to connect to exapmle.com.
 Then enter the bottom three lines shown, then press enter twice.

 ```bash